Exterior House Painting in Portland’s Goose Hollow Neighborhood – This Is What Prep Looks Like!

 Finally, before the painting can happen, primer must be applied to any areas where repairs took place, such as on bare metal or wood.
 Also, if the color of the walls is greatly changed, a coat of primer can help provide better coverage in fewer coats.

 Better Preparation for a Better Exterior Paint Job

 Once the surface preparation is complete and the top coats of paint are applied, you can see the difference in many ways:

 However, there is another way you can recognize quality preparation, but it only shows up over time.
 It’s the longevity of the paint job!
 When a house has been properly prepared for exterior painting, the paint will look better for longer, protecting the home and keeping it beautiful.

-For three generations, Sundeleaf Painting has been providing Goose Hollow and the whole Portland region with exceptional exterior painting.
+For three generations, Sundeleaf Painting has been providing exceptional exterior painting in the Goose Hollow neighborhood and throughout the Portland Metropolitan Area.
 We emphasize quality in every part of our work, from the surface preparation through the final application and cleanup.